 Accretive Health, Inc. (2014)

 The FTC found that Accretive Health did not use reasonable and appropriate measures to protect health information.
 An Accretive Health employee’s unsecured laptop was stolen from his car.
 At the time of the theft, the laptop had files on 23,000 patients and more than 20 million pieces of information.
 Accretive Health agreed to a 20-year consent order with the FTC to create and maintain an information security program with third-party reviewed, biennial assessments.
-Notably, says Wiley Rein LLP, this was not a deceptive business practice claim.
+Notably, says legal firm Wiley, this was not a deceptive business practice claim.
 While Accretive Health was a business associate, and subject to HIPAA Security Rule requirements, HIPAA was not mentioned at all.

 Henry Schein Practice Solutions, Inc. (2016)